 - If the product had no inventory in the last 15 days, it uses the last sale date when it was available, then looks at sales and stock from the prior 15 days to calculate the sales velocity

-New accounts: Brightpearl tracks inventory and sales history starting with the day you go live.
-Since we cannot see past stock, we will look at the 'Last Sold At' date then add sales from the prior X days to calculate sales velocity
+Tip: Brightpearl tracks inventory and sales history starting with the day you go live.
+Since it's not possible to see past stock for new accounts, Demand Planner will look at the 'Last Sold At' date then add sales from the prior X days to calculate sales velocity.

 - Manually inputted stockouts